learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 ## Introduction

-In this lab, we shall working towards calculating covariance and correlation for a given dataset in python.
-We shall use the formulas shown in previous lesson and verify our results with python libraries.
+In this lab, you will work towards calculating covariance and correlation for a given dataset in python.
+You'll use the formulas shown in previous lesson and verify our results with python libraries.

 ## Objectives